Troubleshooting Core Data

 Table view or outline view contents not kept up-to-date when bound to an NSArrayController or NSTreeController object

 Problem: You have a table view or outline view that displays a collection of instances of an entity.
 As new instances of the entity are added and removed, the table view is not kept in sync.

 Cause: If the controller's content is an array that you manage yourself, then it is possible you are not modifying the array in a way that is KVO-compliant.

 If the controller's content is fetched automatically, then you have probably not set the controller to "Automatically prepare content."

 Alternatively, the controller may not be properly configured.

-Remedy: If the controller's content is a collection that you manage yourself, then ensure you modify the collection in a way that is key-value observing compliant—see Troubleshooting Cocoa Bindings.
+Remedy: If the controller's content is a collection that you manage yourself, then ensure you modify the collection in a way that is KVO-compliant.
+See Troubleshooting Cocoa Bindings.

 If the controller's content is fetched automatically, set the "Automatically prepares content" switch for the controller in the Attributes inspector in Interface Builder (see also

 automaticallyPreparesContent).
-Doing so means that the controller tracks inserts into and deletions from its managed object context for its entity.
+Doing so means that the controller will track inserts into and deletions from its managed object context for its entity.